Writing romance into your story doesn’t have to be an exercise in clichés.

 First things first.
 When I say “knight,” I’m not just referring to a guy.
 A knight in shining armor could be anyone that comes off as just too good to be true: man, woman, child, centaur, talking cat, whatever.
 I wrote a whole post on this about villains versus heroes and making sure they were dynamic and believable, but the same can be said for the objects of your love stories.
 And no matter how much we’d like to think completely decent people exist, everyone has flaws and everyone makes mistakes.
 In a good love story, these are what will complicate things for your characters, but make them more interesting for your readers.

 Take a book like Anna Karenina.
 No white knights there, and yet it’s continually lauded as one of the great romances in all of literature.
 Most people frown upon affairs, but we can’t help but root for this couple that shouldn’t be.
 And it’s not just the taboo that hooks audiences across generations and nationalities; it’s the fact that even if we don’t want to admit it, we often see a part of ourselves in these and other misbehaving characters.
-What Anna and the count is doing is socially unacceptable, but because they do it in the name of love, audiences get tiny pinpricks to the heart at the thought that those two crazy kids might not make it in the end.
+What Anna and the count is doing is socially unacceptable, but because they do it in the name of love, audiences get teary-eyed at the thought that those two crazy kids might not make it in the end.

 The love triangle

-Aside from her constant references to Romeo and Juliet (probably the only Shakespearean work I can’t stand), I found some common issues in Meyer’s love story, and most of them come down to the triangle.
-For one thing, it’s too obvious and she often uses it as a crutch to carry out other parts of her novels.
-That’s not to say that you can’t hint at the main players in a love triangle before you get to the heart of the matter.
-But you definitely don’t want to rely on other tropes just to make this particular one work for your story.
-The vampire versus werewolf battle has gone on a long time (supposedly), and it has nothing to do with anyone’s tender feels.
+Aside from her constant references to Romeo and Juliet (probably the only Shakespearean work I can’t stand and a story that boils down to poor communication skills and even-hornier-than-usual teens) and the fact that the vampire-versus-werewolf battle has gone on a long time (supposedly) with or without anyone’s tender feels in the mix, I found some common issues in Meyer’s love story.
+Most of them come down to the triangle.
+For one thing, it’s too obvious and she uses it as a crutch to fill in gaps between the greater conflicts in the series.
+That’s not to say that you can’t hint at the main players having these feelings and create extra tension.
+You just don’t want to rely on it if you have more complex obstacles to tackle as well.
 If you find yourself leaning on one standby or subplot―whether a mythical rivalry or your main character’s ongoing prank war with her roommate―to justify other parts of your story, take a step back and decide whether or not it’s even worth keeping.
 Remember, subplots are mini stories within the larger narrative.
-They might not be the main focus, but they do need to be able to stand on their own two feet when it’s their turn in the spotlight.
+Unless you’re shooting for the type of romantic fiction that mainly focuses on the “will they, won’t they,” don’t let your love triangle drag on.
+Using it as subtext?
+Acceptable.
+Stretching it across a series with much bigger and completely separate issues at play, only to cut it off at the knees and somehow still let everyone win?
+Cue red flag and annoying game show buzzer.

 Horrible people need love, too.

-Bottom line: ugly, mean, stupid, lazy, psycho, etc. people can love.
+Bottom line: ugly, mean, stupid, lazy, psycho, etc., people can love.
 And maybe they should.
 Not only does it give the character some depth, but it makes the idea of romance more inclusive and integral to the narrative.
 Think about it; how many terrible people do you know that would still sell their souls to keep their children safe and happy?
 How often have we seen the loss of a loved one, rejection and unrequited affection, or an unhealthy relationship help create a fictitious villain, or make them even worse?

 So before you have just the obvious choices fall head over heels, take stock of your other characters and see if there’s another love connection there that could kick off an interesting subplot.
 Give the bad guy a reason to want to be better, or better yet, give him or her a partner in crime!
 The geek needs an object of affection, just like the bigger fella needs a date.
 Quirky couples add a touch of humor, and toxic relationships make us cringe for all the right reasons.
 If love knows no bounds, show us all the ways it could (or maybe couldn’t) work in your story.